 - Sleep Research and Treatment Center and Sleep Clinic (children, adolescents and adults)

 DidacticsThe Psychology Internship is geared toward providing exceptional instruction.
-In addition to their required attendance in specific didactics, interns are highly encouraged to attend other elective, formal learning forums within the Department of Psychiatry and in other departments (Pediatrics, Neurology, etc.), and more informal didactics within the medical center.
+In addition to their required attendance in specific didactics, interns are highly encouraged to attend other elective, formal learning forums within the Department of Psychiatry and Behavioral Health and in other departments (Pediatrics, Neurology, etc.), and more informal didactics within the medical center.

 The following is a selected list of core didactics required for interns:

 - Research Seminar Series (monthly)

 - Psychiatry Grand Rounds (first, third and fourth weeks of each month)

 In addition, interns are required to attend a one-hour, biweekly didactic seminar series tailored to their specific rotation selected (e.g., Outpatient Psychiatry Rotation, Neuropsychology Rotation) as follows:

 - Didactic Seminar Series - Oncology/Hematology and Bariatric